 Deleting those physical memories will help you move on easier.
 Why hold on when you and your partner are just not meant to be?

 God has a plan for you, and trust Him that He will guide you to where you belong.
-Same goes for the boy of your life.
+Same goes for the man of your life.

 4. DO NOT GO BACK TO THEM